 If you want an option for coloring that isn’t food coloring, a few drops of beet juice will turn it a nice berry pink without too much change in scent or texture.
 Just be sure not to overdo it as doing so will cause it to become runny.

-Homemade Raspberry Sugar Scrub
+How to Store Raspberry Sugar Scrub

-In a medium size bowl, combine the coconut oil, sugar and raspberry extract and 1 drop of red food coloring if you’re using it.
 Be very careful with the coloring since it will stain not only your hands, but just about anything it touches.

 Stir to mix the ingredients well until it’s light pink in color.
 If you’re not happy with the color, add another drop of red food coloring.
 If you’re using diced fruit pieces for depth, add them now and stir well.